Tulsa Theater: 1930 renovation

 In 1930, world-renowned architect Bruce Goff was hired as designer of a major overhaul of the interior.
 He was given thirty days to plan the transformation of the barn-like space into an elegant showplace suitable for a city that was becoming known as "The Oil Capital of the World."
 The Art Deco style remodeling included draperies and seats, vertical wall panels of white plaster decorated with thin gold dividers, gilded air conditioning grilles, and acoustic ceiling tiles painted green, blue, white, and gold.
 Five massive green and white pendant light fixtures were installed centrally in the auditorium.

 NRHP listing

 Brady Theater was listed in the National Register of Historic Places on August 29, 1979.
 It was listed under National Register Criterion A and its NRIS number is 79002028.
+It was listed again on the National Register in 2010, as a contributing building in the Brady Historic District.